 Our team of Puffineers

-Our team of intrepid puffin enthusiasts, led by Conservation Scientist Dr Ellie Owen, will be spending the summer working on Project Puffin.
-Their work includes identifying and measuring the fish in Puffarazzi photos; gathering their own puffin images; working on the science of studying puffin diet; sourcing photos from online galleries and communicating our findings.
+Our team of intrepid puffin volunteers, led by Conservation Scientist Ellie Owen, will be spending the year working on Project Puffin.
+Their work includes identifying and measuring the fish in Puffarazzi photos; working on the science of studying puffin diet; sourcing photos from online galleries and communicating our findings.